file-format/Docs/en/email/edb.md

 ## EDB File Format

 There is no official/open EDB file format specifications available that can be referenced.
-Some progress has been made for reverse engineering the file format, resulting in partial specifications decoding<sup>1</sup>.
+Some progress has been made for reverse engineering the file format, resulting in partial specifications decoding.
 As per these, an EDB file consists of:
  * File Header - Contains database file header information
  * Fixed Size Pages - Contains the database which consits of tables and indexes